adithya/image-repo/README.md

 git clone https://github.com/adithya/image-repo
 ```

-Before running the application two files need to be setup:
+Before running the application an .env file needs to be created at the root of the project directory:

-2. First a .env file needs to be created, this file will contain the following:
+2. This file will contain the following:
    1. Credentials for a postgressql user
    2. An HS256 JWT secret

-The file will look something like this:
+   3. An IS_DEBUG atttribute set to "true"
+   4. A POSTGRES_DB attribute set to "shopify-challenge-db"
+   5. A PGADMIN_LIST_PORT attribute set to "5432"
+   6. A CLOUD_STORAGE_HOST attribute set to "localhost"

+Here is a sample of how the .env file should look:
 ```
-POSTGRES_USER={username}
-POSTGRES_PASSWORD={password}
-JWT_SECRET={secret}
+POSTGRES_HOST=localhost
+POSTGRES_USER=postgres
+POSTGRES_PASSWORD=secret
+JWT_SECRET=UwaLXj%nGl:wR0f4]:F1[H;f(}5ent/Zit{Nc7SCnhg%aZpl9qdoqlFH}Q}(5kG
+IS_DEBUG=true
+POSTGRES_DB=shopify-challenge-db
+PGADMIN_LISTEN_PORT=5432
+CLOUD_STORAGE_HOST=localhost
 ```

 You can generate a JWT secret [here](https://www.grc.com/passwords.htm).

-3. A Google Cloud Platform service account needs to be created, and the JSON key file for that service account needs to be downloaded.
-Instructions on how do do that can be found [here](https://cloud.google.com/docs/authentication/production#create_service_account).

-Both files need to be located at the root of the project directory.

 ### Getting Started